Snow White: A Tale of Terror: Casting

-Sigourney Weaver, who had collaborated with Tom Engelman on Working Girl (1988), was the only choice for the role of Claudia; Engelman further stated that the film would not have been made if she had refused.
-The film's executive producer Robert W. Cort first approached Weaver in 1993.
-Polygram paid Weaver $4 million for her performance.
+Sigourney Weaver, who had collaborated with Tom Engelman on Working Girl (1988), was the only choice to play Claudia.
+Weaver showed interest in the project after executive producer Robert W. Cort first approached her in 1993 (during the early stages of its development), eventually becoming attracted to the role because of the opportunity to play a more dimensional and sympathetic version of the evil queen.
+According to Weaver, she was intrigued by the idea of "why a woman with so much to give, and so many excellent qualities, would suddenly feel worthless in one day… When women look in the mirror, if they feel good about themselves, then they look pretty.
+But if they feel they are unable to give love or are unhappy, then they feel neutered as women.
+Here was a great opportunity to explore all that in the 'Mirror, Mirror, On the Wall' idea, time to investigate it both as a woman and an actress."
+Weaver was partially involved in the development of Claudia, changing or removing parts of the script that she felt did not suit the character.
+PolyGram paid Weaver $4 million for her performance.

-Hundreds of European and American actresses auditioned for the role of Lilli, and Alicia Silverstone was the top contender for a while, before Monica Keena landed the part by September 1995.
+About 200 European and American actresses were auditioned for the role of Lilli, and Alicia Silverstone was the major contender for a while.
+Monica Keena, whose only acting credit at the time was While You Were Sleeping (1995), was revealed to have been cast in September 1995.
 Commenting on the choice of Keena, Engelman said that she "had the face of a Botticelli angel but also a level of toughness that would be requisite for a girl from this time period… You know she'd cope and survive to become strong enough to take on [Claudia]."
-David Conrad was offered to play Peter Gutenberg during his last year in the graduate theater program at the Juilliard School, which he had to drop out to accept the role.
-Other principal cast members included Sam Neill as Frederick, Gil Bellows as Will, Taryn Davis as the younger Lilli, and Brian Glover as Lars.
+David Conrad was offered to play Peter Gutenberg in his final year of the graduate theater program at the Juilliard School, which he had to drop out to accept the role.
+Other main cast members included Sam Neill as Frederick, Taryn Davis as the younger Lilli, and Gil Bellows as Will.

 Filming

 Kost Castle in the Czech Republic served as the exterior of the Hoffman residence.

-Principal photography on Snow White in the Black Forest began on October 2, 1995, taking place at Barrandov Studios in Prague, as well as on locations and castles throughout the Czech Republic, including Kost, Dobřichovice, Pernštejn, and Valdek.
-Stromovka Park was used as the Black Forest.
-Shooting was reportedly continuing in May 1996; by then, the film had been renamed The Grimm Brothers' Snow White.
-The film was completed later that same year.
+Principal photography on the film (which by then had been retitled Snow White in the Black Forest) began on October 2, 1995, taking place at Barrandov Studios in Prague and other locations throughout the Czech Republic.
+The producers considered six other Eastern European countries to shoot the film in before settling on the Czech Republic; according to Tom Engelman, it was chosen because it had a "stark, gothic, brutal feeling" that they could not find anywhere else.
+Several castles across the country were used as filming locations, including Pernštejn, Kost, Dobřichovice, and the ruins of Valdek.
+The forest scenes were shot in the woods of Jevany and Stromovka Park in Prague.
+Filming ended in December 1995, but reportedly continued in May 1996; by then, the film had been retitled The Grimm Brothers' Snow White.
+The film was completed later that year.